Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 - [Identities](#identities)
 - [Entities](#entities)

 A `ValueObject` is an immutable type that is distinguishable only by the state of its properties.
 That is, unlike an `Entity`, which has a unique identifier and remains distinct even if its properties are otherwise identical, two `ValueObject`s with the exact same properties can be considered equal.
-An `Entity` always has a globally unique identifier, so if two entities have the same identity, they are the same entity, regardless of their member values.
-Akkatecture uses these primitives all over the project and you are highly encouraged to use them as well so that your domain design is highly expressive, readable, and reasonable.
+An `Entity` always has a globally unique identifier, that is, if two entities have the same identity, they are the same entity, regardless if their member values are different.
+Akkatecture uses these primitives all over the project, and you are highly encouraged to use them as well, so that your domain design is highly expressive, and readable.

 # Value Objects

-The `SingleValueObject<>` generic primitive provides you with the necessary class overrides you need to have, so that they can be compared on the basis of their collective state.
-If all of their component properties are equal to one another, then two `ValueObject`s can be said to be equal.
-Feel free to derive from this class:
+In Akkatecture, the `ValueObject` abstract class type is used to represent value object.
+These should be immutable by implementation.
+There also is the `SingleValueObject<>` generic primitive, that allows for the modelling of domain value objects that are only valued by a single c# dotnet primitive.

 ```csharp
 public class AccountNumber : SingleValueObject<string>